 Enough of me yammering, here are his photos….

-Italy is one of my favourite European countries.
+Italy is one of my favorite European countries.
 Here, the Molise region as seen on a late Autumnal day by train.

 New Zealand isn’t well known for it’s beaches, which is a shame, as it has some lovely ones.
 This is on the East Cape of the North Island, a region that less than 1% of visitors to New Zealand come to.
 If you’re planning a trip to New Zealand, check out my guides to New Zealand here.